Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_09_Running_the_Linux_System/README.md

 ```

 7. Power on the board.
-8. Wait until you see the `root@versal-rootfs-common-2021_1` Linux command prompt.
+8. Wait until you see the `xilinx-vck190-20221 login` Linux command prompt.
 Press enter a few times to get past any `xinit` errors.
+9. Give login as `petalinux` and password as `petalinux`.
-9. Run the following commands into the TeraTerm terminal:
+10. Run the following commands into the TeraTerm terminal:

 ```
+sudo su
+mount /dev/mmcblk0p1 /mnt
-cd /mnt/sd-mmcblk0p1
+cd /mnt
-export XILINX_XRT=/usr
-./test_bf_app.exe 0 aie.xclbin
+./test_bf_app.exe 0 aie.xsa
 ```
 The `test_bf_app.exe` should execute functional and performance tests.
 At the end of the application, you should see the following final output: